MXTeresa/nbclonal/nbclonal_R/README.md

 # Sample usage and plotting

 Please see the file [NbClonal.Rmd](https://github.com/koellelab/nbclonal/blob/04f06a4d85ca0f5aa55aa651cc6ac251d8758dcb/nbclonal_R/NbClonal.Rmd) and the generated pdf file [NbClonal.pdf](https://github.com/koellelab/nbclonal/blob/04f06a4d85ca0f5aa55aa651cc6ac251d8758dcb/nbclonal_R/NbClonal.pdf) for a detailed description of each function, how they are developed, and ways to plot the results.
-Since some of the functions has been updated after generating this pdf, the functions may vary a little bit as the ones included in the package.
-Please use the final version of the functions listed in the package instead of copy-pasting functions from the pdf and rmd file.